SEASONAL CLOTHING DECLUTTER: 5 TIPS TO DECLUTTER CLOTHES EACH SEASON

 Some people find it helpful to put away out of season clothing so it doesn’t take up space in the closet.
 You could store them under the bed, in a guest bedroom wardrobe or in a box on top of your wardrobe.
 I can certainly see the benefits of this as it makes it really easy to access clothes you’re likely to need.

 Unfortunately, I don’t have the spare wardrobe space to do this so all my clothes hang in my wardrobe throughout the whole year.
 However, I do move all my heavier coats and jackets to the side when decluttering for warmer months and I put heavy knitwear and trousers in a lower drawer.
 Shorts, summer skirts and tops take centre stage in my wardrobe or are bumped to the top of my chest of drawers.

 Ideally, you want clothes that you’re likely to wear regularly to be easy to access and convenient to sift through, pull out and put away!
-No good having winter coats in the middle and front of your wardrobe in the middle of a heatwave!
+No good having autumn jackets and winter coats in the middle and front of your wardrobe in the middle of a heatwave!